justpush-simracing/JustPush-Plugin/README.md

 ❄️ _**HOLIDAY SEASON SPECIAL**_ ❄️

-**JOIN JUSTPUSH!
-SIMRACING DISCORD BEFORE NEW YEARS TO ACCESS UNLOCKED TIER FOR FREE!**
+**JOIN [JUSTPUSH!
+SIMRACING DISCORD](https://discord.com/invite/She54PX85k) BEFORE NEW YEARS FOR FREE ACCESS TO UNLOCKED!**

 ## Installation
 Installing the JustPush! plugin and profiles is a breeze with Stream Deck's software.

-1. ~Install from Elgato MarketPlace (TBD)~
-   Download the `com.justpush.streamDeckPlugin` plugin file; double-click it to install plugin
+1. Download the `com.justpush.streamDeckPlugin` plugin file from [Releases](https://github.com/justpush-simracing/JustPush-Plugin/releases); double-click it to install plugin
-3. Select `Install Profiles` to install the profiles, otherwise select `Cancel` to only install plugin
+3. Select `Install Profiles` to install the profiles (highly recommended for first installation), otherwise select `Cancel` to only install plugin (recommended for plugin updates only)
 4. Set hotkeys and configure buttons (see [wiki on discord](https://discord.gg/thwjVvru6y))

 You're all set!
 Go on track and just push!